krelljd/skorbord-node-express-react/deployment_steps.md

 # Deployment Steps for Skorbord App

-This guide explains how to build and deploy both the backend (Node.js/Express) and frontend (React) apps to your Raspberry Pi server (`raspberrypi.local`) using SSH and SCP.
+This guide explains how to build and deploy both the backend (Node.js/Express) and frontend (React) apps to your Raspberry Pi server (`raspberrypi.local`) using SSH and SCP. **All commands should be run from the root of the project.**

 ---
 ## 1. Prerequisites